herrera-ignacio/architect-handbook/design-patterns/web-presentation/mvp/README.md

 ## How It Works

+> The role of the presenter within MVP is to interpret the events and gestures initiated by the user and provide the business logic that maps them onto the appropriate commands for manipulating the model in the intended fashion

 * User gestures are handed off by the widgets to a *supervising controller*.
 * The presenter coordinates changes in a domain model.
 * Different variants of MVP handle view updates differently (e.g., from *observer synchronization* to having the presenter handling all the view updates).